-Drs.
-Bander and Mattson will walk you through how long you will need to wear your retainer, but most people will need to wear them daily for a few months after having their braces removed.
-Our Grand Rapids, MI dentists can help set you up with the right retainer for your lifestyle.
+Our dentists will walk you through how long you will need to wear your retainer, but most people will need to wear them daily for a few months after having their braces removed.
+We can help set you up with the right retainer for your lifestyle.

 Types of Retainers

 At Bander Dental Group, we offer three different types of retainers.

 - Clear retainers: A clear plastic tray that goes over your teeth, much like clear aligners.
 Clear retainers look very natural and are hard to detect when worn.